techstreams/TSContactForm/CONTRIBUTING.md

 3. **Include Pertinent Details** &mdash; include any details which will aid in solving the problem.
 This includes such items as steps to reproduce the bug, screenshots showing the issue and browser/OS version.
 Ideally include lines of code that you have identified as causing the bug.

-A good bug report shouldn't leave others needing to contact you for more information.
 Please try to be as detailed as possible in your report.
 What is your environment?
 What steps will reproduce the issue?
 What browser(s) and OS experience the problem?
 What outcome did you expect and how did it differ from what you actually saw?
-All these details will the project owner fix any potential bugs.
+All these details will help the project owner fix any potential bugs.

 Example: